tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 ### Building a system that scales

-Although we were using open source tools, our solution had to be able to scale in an enterprise way.
+Although we were using open source tools, our solution scaled for the enterprise.
 Because the content used Markdown as the format, anyone could easily learn it.
 And because we used standard Git processes and tooling, engineers can more easily plug into the system.

 We already had some engineering teams interacting in the repo.
 Our goal was to empower lots of engineering teams with the ability to plug into this system and begin authoring.
 Ideally, we could have dozens of different engineering groups owning and contributing content, with the tech writers acting more like facilitators and editors.

-Also significant is that no licenses or seats were required to scale out the authoring.
-A writer just uses Atom editor (or another IDE).
+No licenses or seats were required to scale out the authoring.
+A writer just used Atom editor (or another IDE).
 The writer would open up the project and work with the text, treating docs like code.

 Within the first few weeks of launching our system, we found that engineers liked to contribute updates using the same code review tools they used with software projects.
 This simplified the editing workflow.
 But it also created more learning on our part, because it meant we would need to learn these code review tools, how to push to the code review system, how to merge updates from the reviews, and so forth.
 Trying to evaluate a doc contribution by looking at a diff file in a code review tool is more annoying than helpful.
 I prefer to see the content in its whole context, but engineers typically just want to focus in on what has changed.

 Additionally, empowering these other groups to author required us to create extensive instructions, which was an entire documentation project in itself.
 I created around 30+ topics in our guide that explained everything from setting up a new project to publishing from the command line using Git to creating PDFs, navtabs, inserting tooltips and more.
 Given that this documentation was used internally only and wasn't documentation consumed externally, there wasn't a huge value or time allotment for creating it.
 Yet it consumed *a lot* of time.
 Making good documentation is hard, and given the questions and onboarding challenges, I realized just how much the content needed to be simplified and easier to follow.

 Unfortunately, when we began the project, we didn't secure resourcing and funding for its ongoing maintenance and support.
-In many ways, working on the project was like working on an open source project.
+In many ways, working on the project was like working on an open-source project.
 Although much work still needs to be done, our priorities are always focused on creating documentation content.
 No one wants to acknowledge the time and energy required to support your own tooling process.
 While much of this hassle could have simply been eliminated through third-party hosting and deployment solutions (like CloudCannon), the company preferred to build its own tools (but not fully dedicate resourcing for their development and maintenance).

 ## Conclusion